lmfit/lmfit-py/doc/fitting.rst

 Akaike and Bayesian Information Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`MinimizerResult` includes the tradtional chi-square and reduced chi-square statistics:
+The :class:`MinimizerResult` includes the traditional chi-square and reduced chi-square statistics:

 .. math::
    :nowrap: